Evaluating In The Global South: A Canadian Evaluator’s Perspective

 Unexpected Influence

-Unsurprisingly, we also come with our own set of ideas and beliefs.
-Again, not a revelation but I am more aware of this than I have ever been in the past.
-I have to actively try and ignore the KPIs and evaluation questions I became accustomed to at home as chances are they are not nearly as meaningful for this population.
-For example, most health care measurement in developed countries revolves around topics like quality, efficiency, and safety.
-I initially took this same approach but quickly learned that access and availability of expertise were more important to understand before diving in to the more traditional KPIs.
-Moreover, the larger concern is getting health services to rural communities and training local staff to be able to sustain access.
+I’d like to think that as an Evaluator I am pretty aware of bias.
+However, I have been introduced to potential biases that I have never considered in the past.
+For example, Westerners or ‘Barang’ as Cambodian’s say, introduce a lot of bias when engaging in research or M&E. Unsurprisingly, we also come with our own set of ideas and beliefs.
+Again, not a revelation, but I am more aware of this than I have ever been in the past.
+I have to actively try and ignore the KPIs and evaluation questions I became accustomed to at home, as chances are, they are not nearly as meaningful for this context.
+For example, most health care measurement in the Global North revolves around topics like quality, efficiency, and safety.
+I initially took this same approach, but quickly learned that access and availability of expertise were more important to understand before diving into the more traditional KPIs.
+Moreover, the larger concern is getting health services to rural communities and training local staff to sustain access.

 I am fortunate in that I am being exposed to methods that help minimize our bias.
 For example, Participatory Action Research or PAR is actively used at my NGO (Baum et al., 2006).
 It may not be a new method, but it is definitely one that I am eager to learn more about.